Mon - Thur 7.30-15.30 Fri 7.30-14.00

 Most people in conformal coating have heard of Parylene.
 Parylene is a CVD (chemical vapor deposition) process where the Parylene material is applied in a vacuum chamber and the coating builds up on the surface of the circuit.

 The new hybrid process uses CVD as one of its film processes.
-However, how it differs is that the method also uses another technique, ALD (atomic layer deposition).
+However, how it differs is that the method also uses another technique, ALD (atomic layer deposition). Β Further, these two processes, ALD and CVD are applied sequentially.
+They are deposited as ultra-thin coatings (nanometer scale thickness) one on top of the other.

 This build up of multiple layers of ultra-thin coatings (alternating ALD and CVD films) with differing coating properties produces a completely different hybrid coating that outperforms the individual coatings produced by ALD and CVD alone.